fpgasystems/hdev_install/README.md

 ## Limitations
 * SGRT has only been tested on Ubuntu 20.04.6 LTS.
-* For deployment servers, it's imperative to maintain a single version of the Xilinx toolset (comprising XRT, Vivado, and Vitis_HLS) on the system.
+* For deployment servers with reconfigurable devices, it's imperative to maintain a single version of the Xilinx toolset (comprising XRT, Vivado, and Vitis_HLS) on the system.
 Multiple versions of these tools should not coexist to ensure proper operation.
+* For deployment servers with GPUs, only one version of HIP/ROCm should be installed.

 # License